andr00d/duckie-killer/README.md

 Please download and place the repository in `~/GIT/duckie-killer/`.
 If located elsewhere, it is advisable to move the folder accordingly.

 ### ROS2 Installation
 Ensure you are using Ubuntu 22.04 and have ROS2 installed.
-The easiest installation method is via the script available at the [Rover Robotics GitHub repository](https://github.com/RoverRobotics/rover_install_scripts_ros2/blob/main/ros2-humble-main.sh).
+The easiest installation method is via the two script available at the [Rover Robotics GitHub repository](https://github.com/RoverRobotics/rover_install_scripts_ros2).

+to setup the workspace, clone the repo and first run the `ros2-humble-main.sh` script, this will setup the entirety of ros2 for you.

-For rover setups, execute the `setup_rover` script from the same repository.
+For the rover setup, execute the `setup_rover,sh` script from the same repository.
 Accept only the first and third options (download rover repository & `udev` rules).

 Install necessary ROS dependencies by navigating to this repo's `src` directory and executing `rosdep install --from-paths . --ignore-src -r -y`.